Inadequate

 MVSD is minimizing the extent of the soil hazard by referring to it as “Possible land fill” when it is undeniably landfill with elevated toxic substances, as documented by various historical records, photos, and even MVSD reports going back decades!

-Deep foundations will certainly be required due to marshland and seismic liquefaction zone, but placing deep foundations will necessarily penetrate the soil cap and bring hazardous materials from the Superfund site to the surface and into the air, while our children will be located next door.
+Deep foundations will certainly be required due to marshland and seismic liquefaction zone, but placing deep foundations will necessarily penetrate the soil cap and bring hazardous materials to the surface and into the air, while our children will be located next door.

 Yes, there needs to be a detailed Geotechnical investigation, but this must be done BEFORE selecting a site, not once one is selected!
 A review of existing Geotechnical reports already shows potentially explosive methane gas and high levels of lead, which should give MVSD pause, especially for the temporary site.